RSYS-EDP/engage-eml-play-collect-nodejs-app/README.md

 NOTE: The apikey and AccID are obtained from your account in Engage Portal.

-Replace the YOUR_PUBLIC_IP with the IP address of your server.
+Replace YOUR_PUBLIC_IP with the IP address of your server.
 If you are using the application behind NAT (NGROK), the ‘Url’ and ‘StatusCallback’ parameters are mentioned as below.

 ------------------
 curl -k -XPOST https://apigateway.engagedigital.ai/api/v1/accounts/{AccID}/call \